Kotlin/KEEP/proposals/KEEP-0394-jvm-expose-boxed.md

 In the case above, libraries may inadvertently break some of the requirements of `PositiveInt` if a `Person` instance is created using reflection.

-We are currently investigating the required additional support.
-Some Java serialization libraries, like [Jackson](https://github.com/FasterXML/jackson-module-kotlin/blob/master/docs/value-class-support.md) already include specialized support for value classes.
-At this point, collaboration with the maintainers of the main libraries in the Java ecosystem seems like the most productive route.
+Some Java serialization libraries, like [Jackson](https://github.com/FasterXML/jackson-module-kotlin/blob/master/docs/value-class-support.md) already include specialized support for value classes, but additional work may be required in the future.

 ## Discarded potential features